HP TouchSmart 300-1125uk Desktop PC support

 - When done, use the CD or DVD drive again to see if it can read discs.
 If it works, you are done.
 If it does not, go to the next step.

-Windows 7 includes a troubleshooter that checks hardware, such as CD or DVD drives, for problems.
-Follow these steps to use the Hardware and Devices troubleshooter to check for problems:
+Windows 7 includes a troubleshooter that checks hardware, including CD or DVD drives, for problems.
+Follow these steps to use the Hardware and Devices troubleshooter to check for problems with your CD/DVD drive:

 - Click Start , and then click Control Panel .